Preparing for THEA

 Step by Step Guide for Studying for THEA

-It is very important to study for the THEA test with hard-work and dedication.
-For this, you would definitely need a good and effective THEA study plan.
-Mentioned below are the steps that you must follow in order to ensure success in the THEA test:
+It is very important to study with hard-work and dedication.
+For this, you would definitely need a good and effective prep plan.
+Mentioned below are the steps that you must follow in order to ensure success in the test:

 Step 1: Take a Diagnostic Test

 The first step of any good study plan includes taking a diagnostic test.
 As the name suggests, the diagnostic test will help you in diagnosing your preparation level at the beginning.
 The score that you earn in this test will form the basis of your future plan.
 However, you must remember to take up this test while following all test policies such as time duration, use of calculators etc. This test will serve another purpose: to make you aware of all the question types that you will encounter in the actual test.

 Step 2: Analyze Your Result in the Diagnostic Test

 The next obvious step is to break down the section-wise results of your diagnostic test and find out the areas where you went wrong.
 Through the results of the diagnostic test, you will be able to find out how well you have scored in the beginning and how much work and preparation you need to put in to reach the desired target score.
 On the basis of this score, you have to frame your progress!

 After you have analyzed your strengths and weaknesses, the next step will be to practice.
 You need to improve your weak areas by clarifying your basic fundamentals and practice more and more questions on that section.
 At the same time, if you are already strong in a section, you still need to include it in your plan of action.
 This is important because you should not ignore any test section while preparing for the test in any way.
 You must solve a number of questions from each of the three sections regularly and, if possible, on a daily basis.